White hole: Big Bang/Supermassive White Hole

 A view of black holes first proposed in the late 1980s might be interpreted as shedding some light on the nature of classical white holes.
 Some researchers have proposed that when a black hole forms, a Big Bang may occur at the core/singularity, which would create a new universe that expands outside of the parent universe.
-See also Fecund universes.

 The Einstein–Cartan–Sciama–Kibble theory of gravity extends general relativity by removing a constraint of the symmetry of the affine connection and regarding its antisymmetric part, the torsion tensor, as a dynamical variable.
 Torsion naturally accounts for the quantum-mechanical, intrinsic angular momentum (spin) of matter.
 According to general relativity, the gravitational collapse of a sufficiently compact mass forms a singular black hole.
 In the Einstein–Cartan theory, however, the minimal coupling between torsion and Dirac spinors generates a repulsive spin–spin interaction that is significant in fermionic matter at extremely high densities.
 Such an interaction prevents the formation of a gravitational singularity.
 Instead, the collapsing matter on the other side of the event horizon reaches an enormous but finite density and rebounds, forming a regular Einstein–Rosen bridge.
 The other side of the bridge becomes a new, growing baby universe.
 For observers in the baby universe, the parent universe appears as the only white hole.
 Accordingly, the observable universe is the Einstein–Rosen interior of a black hole existing as one of possibly many inside a larger universe.
 The Big Bang was a nonsingular Big Bounce at which the observable universe had a finite, minimum scale factor.

+Shockwave cosmology, proposed by Joel Smoller and Blake Temple in 2003, has the "big bang" as an explosion inside a black hole, producing the expanding volume of space and matter that includes the observable universe.
+This black hole eventually becomes a white hole as the matter density reduces with the expansion.
+A related theory gives an alternative to dark energy.

 A 2012 paper argues that the Big Bang itself is a white hole.
 It further suggests that the emergence of a white hole, which was named a "Small Bang", is spontaneous—all the matter is ejected at a single pulse.
 Thus, unlike black holes, white holes cannot be continuously observed; rather, their effects can be detected only around the event itself.
 The paper even proposed identifying a new group of gamma-ray bursts with white holes.